rinermdhn/Sentiment-Analysis-KAI-Access/README.md

 ## Methodology
 ### Data Scraping
-The dataset comprise 2,000 reviews scraped from Google Play Store.
+The dataset comprises **2,000** reviews scraped from Google Play Store.
 Sentiment labels (positive or negative) were manually assigned based on the corresponding rating scores.

 ### Data Preprocessing
 1. **Case-folding**: Converted all characters in the reviews to lowercase.